locutusOO1/project_2/README.md

 ## Technologies Used

-Node.js - for js runtime\
+* Node.js - for JS runtime
-Express - for server configuration\
+* Express - for server configuration
-Sequelize ORM - for DB object relational mapping\
+* Sequelize ORM - for DB object relational mapping
-MySQL - for housing the data\
+* MySQL - for housing the data
-Handlebars.js - for html templating\
+* Handlebars.js - for HTML templating
-jQuery/js - for dom manipulation\
+* jQuery/JS - for DOM manipulation
-Passport.js/Bcrypt - to encrypt passwords\
+* Passport.js/Bcrypt - to encrypt passwords
-ESLint - to help keep code formatted correctly\
+* ESLint - to help keep code formatted correctly
-animista.net - for CSS animations\
+* animista.net - for CSS animations
-bootstrap - for responsive design\
+* bootstrap - for responsive design
-html - layout\
+* HTML - layout
-CSS - for custom style\
+* CSS - for custom style
-open trivia DB - for question generation
+* Open Trivia DB - for question generation

 ## Installation
 Install dependencies by running "npm install" from the terminal.

 ## Usage information
+* Access the repo on GitHub: https://github.com/nrmarsh36/project_2
-Access application on Heroku : https://morning-ravine-45125.herokuapp.com/
+* Access application on Heroku : https://morning-ravine-45125.herokuapp.com/

-Run application locally on localsost:8080 by running node server or npm start in your text editor
+* Run application locally on localsost:8080 by running node server or npm start in your text editor

 ## License
 MIT